-For centuries, individuals have inspired to pursue their dreams because of the guidance and support they received from their teachers.
+For centuries, individuals have been inspired to pursue their dreams because of the guidance and support they received from their teachers.
 These noble professionals open up an entire world of possibilities and learning opportunities.
 Good teachers prepare their students for future scholastic success.
-Excellent teachers change their students’ lies, inspire them to set their goals high and teach them how to fulfill their dreams.
+Excellent teachers change their students’ lives, inspire them to set their goals high and teach them how to fulfill their dreams.

 The Bachelor of Science in Adolescence to Young Adult (AYA) Education program prepares teacher candidates to work with students age 12 to 21 in grades seven through 12 in one chosen content area.

 As an AYA major, you can choose to specialize in one of the following:

 - Integrated science

 - Integrated mathematics (Note: This program is no longer accepting new students.)

 High achieving students can choose to apply for membership as an Honors Program candidate.
 Students can also choose to apply for an international student teaching experience at the Pan American School of Porto Alegre in Brazil.